 First action

 Test ammonia, nitrite, nitrate, and temperature immediately.
 If any parameter is outside safe range, perform an emergency 50 percent water change with temperature-matched, dechlorinated water.
 If the frantic behavior began immediately after a water change, suspect chlorine or temperature mismatch in the replacement water.
-If parameters are clean and the behavior persists, tub the axolotl in fresh dechlorinated water at 16 to 18 degrees Celsius and observe for improvement.
+If parameters are clean and the behavior persists, tub the axolotl in fresh dechlorinated water at the cool end of the comfort band and observe for improvement.

 Escalation tier: ACT

 Erratic swimming is always an ACT-level symptom because the axolotl is in acute discomfort.
 If the cause is identified and corrected (water quality, temperature) and the behavior stops within an hour, the situation can be downgraded to MONITOR for the next 24 hours.
-If the behavior persists despite clean water and correct temperature, consult an exotic vet within 24 hours.
+If the behavior persists despite clean water and correct temperature, consult an exotic-amphibian vet within 24 hours (per ARAV Find-A-Vet directory).
+The axolotl stress signs guide covers the frantic-swimming sign in the broader stress catalog.
+The axolotl ammonia burn guide covers the ammonia-spike first-response protocol.

 Limb loss, gill damage, or visible wounds